VhiktorBrown/paystack_flutter/README.md

 ## :moneybag: Paystack Package for Flutter
 The Flutter package that makes it super easy to integrate Paystack's payment gateway into your app with just few lines of code.
-Fully supports Android & iOS.

 <img src="/gif/paystack_flutter_flow.gif" width="300" height="550" alt=""/>